In the discussion following yesterday’s Cash for Clunkers article, John Rodes made an excellent point:

 This is goes back to my fundamental point: This is a program that encourages wastefulness.
 There is no good reason to scrap an ’04 Ford Freestar when there are people who can use the vehicle.

-3 responses to “Cash for Clunkers – Who Sets the Price?”
+3 thoughts on “Cash for Clunkers – Who Sets the Price?”

 1. Uh huh.